PD Dr. med. Sönke Bartling

 I´m a German board-certified radiologist, university hospital attending level trained with experiences in Neuroimaging, whole-body MRI incl. cardiac-MRI, as well as interventional radiology.
 I have worked in 25 different setups ranging from private practices through community hospitals, including three university hospitals in Germany, Switzerland, and the USA.
 I prefer the inspiring environment of a university hospital, the thrill of emergency interventions, and the interactions with residents and students over other setups.
 I contentiously restructure our profession's culture to adopt to the demands of Generation Y and digitization.
-Currently, I work part-time attending at Mannheim University Hospital.
+Currently, I work as attending at Mannheim University Hospital.
 I´m member of several national and international radiological and interventional societies.

 I was always interested in what novel online technologies can do for research, science communication, and open science; I was involved in the early stages of the Web 2.0 revolution in science as my friends founded ResearchGate.

 I edited a living book on ‘Opening Science”, which became SpringerNature´s most downloaded book.

 And after falling down the bitcoin rabbit hole, I founded a thinktank around all Blockchain For Science and published the first full-blown paper around